twitter/fatcache/notes/performance.md

     sdb               0.00     0.00 32315.00  0.00 21961.00     0.00     1.36     5.92    0.18   0.03 100.00
     --

-The above iostat numbers show that when 8 instances of fatcache was subjected to load, on an avarage there were 5-6 requests pending in the queue.
+The above iostat numbers demonstrate that when 8 instances of fatcache were subjected to load, there were 5-6 requests pending in the queue.
 Each request had an avarage service time of 30 usec, with the queue wait time of 150 usec